argodev/argodev.github.io/_drafts/gua-trip-09.md

 {% include gallery id="gallery3" caption="Friends for a lifetime" %}

 Unfortunately, the end of the evening brought goodbyes and the sadness that comes with "endings".
 I have a feeling that for most everyone in the group, this was much more of a "so long for now" rather than a "goodbye".
+I find myself reminded of a quote from a *famous* author, the illustrious Dr. Seuss:

+> citation "Dr. Seuss" [ cite = "seuss" ]
+> Don't cry because it's over.
+Smile becaue it happened

 ## Today's Travels